xbonner13/geno2pheno/README.md

 Application to run sequences through geno2pheno

-Set up and dependencies can be found in the dockerfile
+Set up and dependencies can be found in ./dockerfile

-Example usage from terminal for local processing:
+Example from local terminal - no server set up, install selenium and chromedriver locally:

 ```bash
 python selenium_python_geno2pheno.py ./unaligned_input.fasta